-The Fisheries Regulation 2008 (Qld) provides technical and geographic detail for these mechanisms.
+The Fisheries (General) Regulation 2019 (Qld) and the Fisheries (Commercial Fisheries) Regulation 2019 (Qld) provide technical and geographic detail for these mechanisms.

 Management plans such as the Fisheries (East Coast Trawl) Management Plan 2010 (Qld) (Fisheries Management Plan) are subordinate legislation.

-The Department of Agriculture and Fisheries and Forestry administers the Fisheries Act and provides detailed information about fisheries regulations on its website.
+The Department of Agriculture and Fisheries administers the Fisheries Act and provides detailed information about fisheries regulations.

 Commercial fishing is searching for or taking fish, shellfish, crabs, lobsters, prawns, molluscs and other marine or freshwater organisms for the purpose of sale.

 Commercial fishing requires a licence and is subject to special controls on fishing effort and equipment.
 For instance, under the Fisheries Management Plan, closed seasons are specified and trawl nets must be fitted with specified turtle-excluder devices and other by-catch reduction devices.